The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Results Discussion

 Figure \ref{fig:LF} compares the (dust-corrected) measurements from B21 and B22 with our models best fit to either the joint B21+B22 data set or to the B21 measurements alone.
 This comparison spans a redshift range of $z \sim 5-10$ and covers around 12 magnitudes in UV luminosity in many of the redshift bins.

 Across the range of redshifts and luminosities probed by the union of the B21+B22 points, the baseline CLF model described by Equations \ref{eq:phi}-\ref{eq:L_c} provides a fairly good description.
 Quantitatively, the best fit model to the joint data set has a $\chi^2=177$.
 With five model parameters and 111 data points, the reduced chi-squared is $\chi^2_\nu=1.67$.
 The best fit model parameters are ($p=1.69$, $q=1.58$, $r=1.12$, $M_{\rm UV,0}=-23.79$, $M_1=10^{11.93}$ M$_\odot$).
 Table \ref{table:params} provides best fit parameter values and their corresponding marginalized 68\% confidence intervals along with metrics describing goodness-of-fit for this and our other model fits.
 Note that our assumption of a redshift invariant shape for the median UV luminosity-halo mass relationship appears to provide a successful description of the current data across $z \sim 5-10$.
-We will discuss the interpretations of the preferred parameter values further below in \S \ref{sec:params}.
+Interpretations of these preferred parameter values are discussed in \S \ref{sec:params}.

 Interestingly, the combined best fit to B21+B22 is fairly similar to a simple extrapolation from the B21 measurements alone.
 This is far from a foregone conclusion since the measurements in the HFFs extend down to much smaller luminosities.
 These low luminosity galaxies likely reside in small mass dark matter halos where the potential wells are shallow and susceptible to feedback: apparently, these effects do not significantly suppress the faint end of the UVLF over the range of luminosities probed (see also \S \ref{sec:alt_models}).
 In fact, as can be inferred from comparing the blue solid (joint fit) and orange dashed curves (B21 alone) in Figure \ref{fig:LF}, the combined fit has a slightly steeper faint end slope than the match to B21 alone (i.e. the UVLF appears enhanced rather than suppressed).
 Note that in the alternative flattening case (green dotted curve), the UVLF is even steeper at the faint end.